notsamj/LobsterAceWW2/README.md

 See plane controls below.

 ### How to play as a spectator
 If you start off after selecting the camera, then know you are a spectator.
 Your task is to spectate however you wish.
-The green dots on the radar are allied planes, the red are axis planes. \
+The yellow dots on the radar are allied planes, the purple are axis planes. \
 See spectator camera controls below.

 ## Controls